jhonkaniemi/bite/bite/BiteAgent.md

 * ### `evaluate(BiteCell cell, string expression)`: numeric
 returns the result of the evaluation of `expression` in the context of `cell`.
 Cell variables are available.

+* ### `addVariable(string var_name)`
+adds a numeric grid as a variable to the agent that can be accessed with the name `var_name`.
+This allows to add custom variables to the agent that can be accessed by all items of the agent.

 * ### `addVariable(Grid grid, string var_name)`
 adds the numeric grid `grid` as variable to the agent that can be accessed with the name `var_name`.
 This allows to add spatial data to the agent (e.g. for management purposes).